iotaledger/identity.rs/documentation/docs/getting-started/decentralized_identifiers/resolve.md

 - DID
 ---

-In the previous section we created a decentralized identity and published the associated DID Document to the Tangle; in this section we'll show you how to look up a DID document.
+The previous section showed how to create a decentralized identity and publish the associated DID Document to the Tangle; this section explores resolving a published DID document.

 :::info Definition

-_DID resolution_ is the process of obtaining a DID document for a given DID.
+_DID resolution_ is the process of obtaining the latest version of a DID document for a given DID.

 :::